upmaru/pakman/README.md

-# APKify
+# PAKman

-This action allows you to build your software into an Alpine Linux Package (APK).
+This action allows you to build your software into an distributable self-contained package.